-The multicat vessel will be able to use Gills Bay as a holding area should it require.
+It is likely that vessels will use Gills Bay as a holding area should here is a delay in the works program.
 For delays of longer than 12 hours it is likely that the vessel will return to its home port if weather permits.